 Bats have also found support in organisations such as the bat conservation , which try to support roosting bats and push the protection of bat species in the UK.
 They have also reinforced the bat survey guidelines.

 How do I know if I have bats?

-There are essentially two type of bat survey – preliminary surveys and emergence or activity surveys:
+There are essentially two types of bat surveys: preliminary roost assessment surveys and emergence/activity surveys.

 - assess whether there is a likelihood of bats

-- consist of a desk-based data survey e.g already recorded presence of bats in the area
+- consist of a desk-based data survey e.g already recorded the presence of bats in the area

-- will either dismiss the possibility of bats or be followed up by the full emergenc/activity survey
+- will either dismiss the possibility of bats or be followed up by the full emergence/activity survey

 - follows on from a positive preliminary survey indicating the possibility of bats